Announcing the second session:

 (Word or Pages doc)

-From June 23rd to 30th, a very lively group convened at Aurora Waldorf School to participate in what they began to call “games boot camp” - every day beginning with 90 minutes of classroom study followed by four 90-minute periods of experiential learning.
-Attendees included movement teachers, class teachers, remedial teachers - from public and private Waldorf schools.
-There were 3 from Hawaii, 1 each from Alaska, Florida, British Columbia, Maine... and others from many points in between.
-Backgrounds ranged from just-beginning teachers to pedagogical leaders with many years of experience.
+To date, two very lively sessions very lively groups have convened at Aurora Waldorf School to participate in what they began to call “games boot camp” - every day beginning with 90 minutes of classroom study followed by four 90-minute periods of experiential learning.
+Attendees have included movement teachers, class teachers, remedial teachers - from public and private Waldorf schools, and from as far away as Hawaii, Alaska, Florida, British Columbia, and Maine.
+Backgrounds have ranged from just-beginning teachers to pedagogical leaders with many years of experience.

 "Working with Jeff gave me the best tools to look at my students's needs as shown in their movement.
 As a eurythmy teacher I don't regularly use the games he taught us, but I can transform them for my practice.
 Jeff's approach is an indispensable basis for any teacher using movement as a healthy path for learning."